Library Advisory Board

 - Be a literacy advocate—be aware of how the Arlington Public Library programs serve Arlington’s literacy needs and how literacy levels impact many of the social problems present in our city.

-- Give of your time and resources—join the Friends of the Arlington Public Library, contribute to Arlington Public Library Foundation initiatives, volunteer to assist with FAPL and APLF activities or volunteer at any library location.
+- Give of your time and resources—join the Friends and Foundation of the Arlington Public Library, contribute to their initiatives, volunteer to assist with FFAPL activities or volunteer at any library location.
 Encourage others to do the same.

 - Tell friends, neighbors, and relatives about a service provided by the library and commitment to advocating for Library services and resources to the community.

-- Attend Library functions and commitment to promoting the Library programs and events to the community.
+- Attend Library functions and commit to promoting Library programs and events to the community.

 The Arlington Public Library is a service department of the City of Arlington, receiving the major portion of its funding from city taxes and governed by the City Council under laws, policies and regulations adopted for its management.
 Board members shall respect and adhere to the City of Arlington governmental structure as outlined in the City’s charter, policies and procedures.